thomas-darling/gulp-translate/readme.md

 });
 ```

+### The `translate` config

-Interface for the command config object, that must be passed to the `import` function.
+The following is the interface for the config object, that may optionally be passed to the `translate` function.

 ```typescript
 interface ITranslateCommandConfig